gab-cat/merchkins-app/docs/knowledge-base/refund-system.md

 1.  **Customer Requests Refund:** A customer can request a refund within **24 hours** of making a payment.
 2.  **You Review It:** You will see the request in your Admin Dashboard.
 3.  **Approve or Reject:**
     - **If Approved:** The system _automatically_ creates a **Refund Voucher** for the customer.
-This voucher is voucher-only (no monetary refund option).
+However, consumers retain their statutory rights to monetary refunds where required by Philippine consumer protection laws (e.g., for defective, damaged, or misrepresented products).
     - **If Rejected:** The order continues as normal.

 ### Seller-Initiated Cancellations

-1.  **You Cancel a Paid Order:** When you cancel a paid order, the system _automatically_ creates a **Refund Voucher** for the customer.
+1.  **You Cancel a Paid Order:** When you cancel a paid order, refunds will be processed promptly in accordance with applicable Philippine consumer protection statutes.
-2.  **14-Day Waiting Period:** The customer must wait 14 days from voucher issuance before they can request a monetary refund.
+2.  **Immediate Processing:** Monetary refunds will be issued immediately or as required by law, without undue delay.
+The system may create a refund voucher, but consumers retain their statutory rights to monetary refunds.
-3.  **Monetary Refund Request:** After 14 days, the customer can request a monetary refund through their Vouchers page.
-Super-admins review and process these requests.
+3.  **Monetary Refund:** Customers can request monetary refunds immediately through their Vouchers page or by contacting support.
+Super-admins review and process these requests promptly.

 ---